vishalbelsare/vale-server/docs/install.md

 sidebar_label: Installation
 ---

-Vale Server is a commercial desktop application available on macOS, Windows, and Linux.
+Vale Server is a commercial desktop application available on macOS and Windows.

 See the Vale Server [homepage](https://errata.ai/vale-server/) to learn more.